nasa/Common-Metadata-Repository/ingest-app/docs/api.md

 The `Accept` header specifies the format of the response message and defaults to XML for the normal Ingest APIs. `application/json` can be specified if the preferred responses is JSON.

+UMM JSON accepts an additional version parameter for `Accept` header.
+Like charset, it is appended with a semicolon (;).
+If no UMM JSON version is provided, the latest version will be used.

+For an example, the following means version 1.16.2 of the UMM JSON format:

+    application/vnd.nasa.cmr.umm+json;version=1.16.2

 #### <a name="cmr-pretty-header"></a> Cmr-Pretty Header

 The `Cmr-Pretty` Header set to `true` or using the alias `&pretty=true` URL parameter will tell CMR to format the output with new lines and spaces for better readability by humans.